 - Noise, as opposed to limited palette is a filter which randomly brightens and darkens pixels to give a grainer look, oftentimes used by novice pixel artists.
 In other contexts, it can mean a texture with no "definition", in that the detail has no meaning and is just a jumble of randomly placed pixels with no thought or reasoning behind them, oftentimes on materials that make no sense to be noisy.

-- Jasper “JAPPA” Boerstra is Minecraft’s current lead art director and pixel artist, and has been working on the game’s art since 2017.
+- Jasper "JAPPA" Boerstra is the current art director for Minecraft, formerly working on the game's art from 2017 to 2022.
 In addition, he was mostly responsible for the 1.14 texture update.

 - Programmer art (often colloquially referred to as "progart" or "PA") is an umbrella term that describes the textures and the general art style used in Minecraft before version 1.14 (except all of the new textures that were added in 1.13).
 These weren't made by Jappa, or any real artist, but by the developers of the game.
 Note that this term wasn't coined by Mojang, and outside of the Minecraft resource pack community it refers to placeholder visuals usually created by the programmers as placeholders for new features, which is what the pre-1.14 textures basically are, since many of the widely used ones were originally made by Notch in paint.net within a span of minutes.

 - Jappa textures directly oppose Programmer Art.
 They were made by dedicated pixel artists like Jappa and they have a consistent art style.
 They are featured in all versions after 1.14 inclusive.